2022-23 Art and Design Series

 Sept.
 15 - Dec.
 2, Reception, Sept, 15.
 4:30 - 7 p.m.

-Samford University is proud to partner with the Abroms-Engel Institute for the Visual Arts at UAB to present the first Alabama solo exhibition for the late Thornton Dial Sr. Curated by Paul Barrett, the presentation at Samford focuses on Dial's works on paper.
+Samford University is proud to partner with the Abroms-Engel Institute for the Visual Arts at UAB and the Wiregrass Museum to present the first Alabama solo exhibition for the late Thornton Dial Sr. Curated by Paul Barrett, the presentation at Samford focuses on Dial's works on paper.
 Although works on paper are sometimes dismissed, this exhibition makes the case that Dial's drawings are as significant to his practice as his monumental assemblages, and powerful in their own right.
 Drawing on loans from the Dial family, and public and private collections, with many works never before exhibited or published, this historic opportunity should not be missed.

 Graphic Design Senior Exhibition